As an alternate title, I might have gone with “don’t reinvent the wheel;” but I was once told to avoid cliches like the wind.

 So what happened with the contact list?

-It turns out that the tool I found worked even better than importing the contacts via a spreadsheet.
+It turns out that the printing tool I found worked even better than importing the contacts for id cards via a spreadsheet.
 See, I had also migrated email to the new service provider.
 As it turns out, the tool I found also linked the contacts with the emails corresponding to them in the new email service.
-In the end, it not only saved me time but made for a much more efficient transition to the new email service.
+In the end, it not only saved me time but made for a much more efficient transition to use the new email service.
 In short, it was well worth the cost.